-Connecting Organizations Through Design Operations
+Connecting Organisations Through Design Operations

-With MUSTO being owned by HH, it seemed obvious to leverage some of the great work that the organization had already done on the Helly Hansen Design System and its brand new headless ecommerce store.
+With MUSTO being owned by HH, it seemed obvious to leverage some of the great work that the organization had already done on the Helly Hansen Design System and its brand-new headless ecommerce store.

-A multi-brand design system typically includes elements such as color palettes, typography, iconography, layout grids, and templates for various types of materials, such as websites, marketing materials, and product packaging.
+A multi-brand design system typically includes elements such as colour palettes, typography, iconography, layout grids, and templates for various types of materials, such as websites, marketing materials, and product packaging.
 It may also include guidelines for tone of voice and messaging, as well as principles for design and user experience.

-Developing a multi-brand design system is not as easy as it might seem, and there are many ways to do it.
+Developing a multi-brand design system is not as easy as it might seem and there are many ways to do it.
 We chose a ‘one source of truth’ system, which means you have one code base adapted to MUSTO’s brand needs.
-Mates Inc performed an audit to see which existing components could easily be adapted and which components really needed to be recreated in the main design system project.
+Mates Inc. performed an audit to see which existing components could easily be adapted and which components really needed to be recreated in the main design system project.
 This allowed MUSTO to focus their time and energy on developing only the components that were truly needed to reflect the individualism of the brand.

 For the digital marketing portion of the MUSTO design strategy, Mates leaned into the consumer profiles that we’d developed.
-We created two different themes for not only the website, but social media, email communications and digital adverts.
+We created two different themes for not only the website but social media, email communications and digital adverts.
 These themes revolved around a simple concept, light and dark.

 Light would represent the leisure consumer and would focus on telling human stories with photography and video assets.
 Professional customers would see the dark theme and this would focus on telling the story of product benefits and product solutions to customer problems.
-Linking these two ideas together was a literal red thread – a thin red line inspired by the red underline in MUSTOs logo.
+Linking these two ideas together was a literal red thread – a thin red line inspired by the red underline in MUSTO’s logo.

 "Bringing two organisations together is already a daunting task.
 Bringing that together with a website migration and new marketing playbook could have been a nightmare.
-Thankfully, Mates Inc's approach to design and communication meant that we could hit the floor running."
+Thankfully, Mates Inc.'s approach to design and communication meant that we could hit the floor running."